REMOTE OPERATIONS FOR COVID-19

 Update for Spring and Summer Courses

 As UO has shifted toward predominately remote instruction, our department has put considerable effort into finding the right combination of best teaching practices and best public health practices, to maintain the quality and rigor of educational experiences while also mitigating risk of transmission.
 We are grateful to have you as students and we are committed to your success and to providing a valuable academic experience this year.

-Here is what to expect for winter HPHY classes:
+Here is what to expect for spring and summer HPHY classes:

-- The following lecture and discussion-based courses will be taught remotely, using a combination of synchronous and asynchronous interactions between instructors and students.
+- In general, lecture and discussion-based courses will be taught remotely, using a combination of synchronous and asynchronous interactions between instructors and students.

 - Most lecture and lab-based courses will be taught remotely, using synchronous and asynchronous interactions combined with web-based research tools for labs and/or “at home” lab projects.

 - One of the most acclaimed educational experiences in our curriculum is our cadaver-based anatomy program.
 We are pleased to say that we will continue to support in-person labs along side the remote lectures for the courses that involve our cadaver lab.

 We know some of these changes will generate new questions.
 You can use the information provided below if you need to get in touch with an advisor.

 Update on grading options for Winter 2020 and beyond.

 The Department of Human Physiology recognizes the challenge and stress added to our students by the shift to remote learning in Spring and Summer.
 We want to ensure these additional challenges do not delay progress towards an undergraduate degree.
 For 2020 winter, spring, and summer terms, the department waived the requirement that all courses used to satisfy the major must be taken for a letter grade (P or C- grades were accepted).
 Moving forward, for all courses taken Fall 2020 and later, a C- or better will be required to satisfy the major and prerequisite requirements.